yogi7y/Yogi7y/README.md

-# Hi, I'm Yogesh 👋
+# Hey, I'm Yogesh 👋

 I'm a Software Engineer with 7 years of experience building and scaling applications for **20M+ users**.
 I love creating exceptional user experiences, solving real problems, and building tools that make developers' lives easier.
 My work has been recognized with awards including **Best Startup IIT Bombay '21** and **Best Startup Asia '21** (Top 4 out of 12.5k+ startups).